CtheSky/Y86-Simulator/README.md

 ...
 ```
 ### Use as a lib
-The entry-point of `Y86Simulator.jar` is `Simulator.Main` class which gives a simple example:
+The entry-point of `Y86Simulator.jar` is `net.cthesky.y86.Simulator.Main` class which gives a simple example:
 ```java
 File file = new File(args[0]);